BenGilbert98/Interview_Questions/README.md

 #### V model vs waterfall
 Waterfall is a continuous process and is overall a cheaper and more simplistic approach to a project.
 Similarly, the number of defects and bugs within a waterfall project are generally lower than with v-model.
 Where v-model gains an advantage is in its flexibility and also guarantee of success which is higher than with waterfall.

+## Starfish Retrospective
+Allows teams to reflect on actions and activities with varying degrees of action, the benefit of which is that team members understand how others perceive the value of their perspective.
+Often it takes the form or start, more of, continue, less of and stop.
+We have used the starfish retrospective since week 2 within our one to one interviews in order to provide feedback as to how the lessons are conducted and to identify areas of improvement.

 # SQL questions